Our paper on market power mitigation in two-stage markets [1] has been accepted to Transactions on Energy Markets, Policy, and Regulation!

 [Bibtex] [Abstract] [Download PDF]

-The main goal of a sequential two-stage electricity market—e.g., day-ahead and real-time markets—is to operate efficiently.
-However, the price difference across stages due to inadequate competition and unforeseen circumstances leads to undesirable price manipulation.
-To mitigate this, some Inde- pendent System Operators (ISOs) proposed system-level market power mitigation (MPM) policies in addition to existing local policies.
-These policies aim to substitute noncompetitive bids with a default bid based on estimated generator costs.
-However, these policies may lead to unintended consequences when implemented without accounting for the conflicting interest of participants.
-In this paper, we model the competition between generators (bidding supply functions) and loads (bidding quantity) in a two-stage market with a stage-wise MPM policy.
-An equilibrium analysis shows that a real-time MPM policy leads to equilibrium loss, meaning no stable market outcome (Nash equilibrium) exists.
-A day-ahead MPM policy, besides, leads to a Stackelberg-Nash game with loads acting as leaders and generators as followers.
-In this setting, loads become winners, i.e., their aggregate payment is always less than competitive payments.
-Moreover, comparison with standard market equilibrium highlights that markets are better off without such policies.
-Finally, numerical studies highlight the impact of heterogeneity and load size on market equilibrium.
+Two-stage settlement electricity markets, which in- clude day-ahead and real-time markets, often observe unde- sirable price manipulation due to the price difference across stages, inadequate competition, and unforeseen circumstances.
+To mitigate this, some Independent System Operators (ISOs) have proposed system-level market power mitigation (MPM) policies in addition to existing local policies.
+These system-level policies aim to substitute noncompetitive bids with a default bid based on estimated generator costs.
+However, without accounting for the conflicting interest of participants, they may lead to unintended consequences when implemented.
+In this paper, we model the competition between generators (bidding supply functions) and loads (bidding quantity) in a two-stage market with a stage- wise MPM policy.
+An equilibrium analysis shows that a real- time MPM policy leads to equilibrium loss, meaning no stable market outcome (Nash equilibrium) exists.
+A day-ahead MPM policy leads to Stackelberg-Nash game, with loads acting as leaders and generators as followers.
+Despite estimation errors, the competitive equilibrium is efficient, while the Nash equilibrium is comparatively robust to price manipulations.
+Moreover, analysis of inelastic loads shows their tendency to shift allocation and manipulate prices in the market.
+Numerical studies illustrate the impact of cost estimation errors, heterogeneity in generation cost, and load size on market equilibrium.

 @article{bcym2023tempr,

-abstract = {The main goal of a sequential two-stage electricity market---e.g., day-ahead and real-time markets---is to operate efficiently.
-However, the price difference across stages due to inadequate competition and unforeseen circumstances leads to undesirable price manipulation.
-To mitigate this, some Inde- pendent System Operators (ISOs) proposed system-level market power mitigation (MPM) policies in addition to existing local policies.
-These policies aim to substitute noncompetitive bids with a default bid based on estimated generator costs.
-However, these policies may lead to unintended consequences when implemented without accounting for the conflicting interest of participants.
-In this paper, we model the competition between generators (bidding supply functions) and loads (bidding quantity) in a two-stage market with a stage-wise MPM policy.
-An equilibrium analysis shows that a real-time MPM policy leads to equilibrium loss, meaning no stable market outcome (Nash equilibrium) exists.
-A day-ahead MPM policy, besides, leads to a Stackelberg-Nash game with loads acting as leaders and generators as followers.
-In this setting, loads become winners, i.e., their aggregate payment is always less than competitive payments.
-Moreover, comparison with standard market equilibrium highlights that markets are better off without such policies.
-Finally, numerical studies highlight the impact of heterogeneity and load size on market equilibrium.},
+abstract = {Two-stage settlement electricity markets, which in- clude day-ahead and real-time markets, often observe unde- sirable price manipulation due to the price difference across stages, inadequate competition, and unforeseen circumstances.
+To mitigate this, some Independent System Operators (ISOs) have proposed system-level market power mitigation (MPM) policies in addition to existing local policies.
+These system-level policies aim to substitute noncompetitive bids with a default bid based on estimated generator costs.
+However, without accounting for the conflicting interest of participants, they may lead to unintended consequences when implemented.
+In this paper, we model the competition between generators (bidding supply functions) and loads (bidding quantity) in a two-stage market with a stage- wise MPM policy.
+An equilibrium analysis shows that a real- time MPM policy leads to equilibrium loss, meaning no stable market outcome (Nash equilibrium) exists.
+A day-ahead MPM policy leads to Stackelberg-Nash game, with loads acting as leaders and generators as followers.
+Despite estimation errors, the competitive equilibrium is efficient, while the Nash equilibrium is comparatively robust to price manipulations.
+Moreover, analysis of inelastic loads shows their tendency to shift allocation and manipulate prices in the market.
+Numerical studies illustrate the impact of cost estimation errors, heterogeneity in generation cost, and load size on market equilibrium.},

 author = {Bansal, Rajni Kant and Chen, Yue and You, Pengcheng and Mallada, Enrique},